My Idea Files save & share

 Pantone was founded in 1963 and is an authority on color and color communication and matching systems.
 They produce the PANTONE VIEW Home, a comprehensive forecasting tool for the home furnishings industry.

 Paint Quality Institute was founded in 1989 and operates 14 paint testing facilities throughout the world.
 They deliver information on paint performance as well as color trends, decorative techniques and innovative new ways to use paint.

 RAL is an internationally leading colour standard for all professional users of colours in industry, trade, architecture and design.
 RAL has been an independent partner to the industry since 1927.

-Sherwin-Williams, founded in 1866, is the largest producer of paints and coatings in the United States.
+Founded in 1866, Sherwin-Williams is the largest producer of paints and coatings in the United States.
 Their color consultants have been giving expert advice for over 100 years.
 Architects and preservationists rely on their historically accurate Preservation Palettes to recreate and remodel historically important projects.
 Their experts even advised a 1939 conference on bus construction to make school buses yellow.

-AkzoNobel (formerly ICI Paints which was acquired by AkzoNobel), makers of Glidden among many other brands, pride themselves on their trends expertise.
-Every year they define the latest international colour trends by reviewing findings from research groups, colour marketing and trade and retail exhibitions, and design influences from the worlds of fashion, technology, architecture, music, nature and popular culture.
-Originally founded in Sweden in 1646, AkzoNobel is the largest paint and coatings company in the world with operations in 80 countries and over 57,000 employees.
+AkzoNobel, makers of Glidden among many other brands, pride themselves on their trends expertise.
+Every year they define the latest international colour trends by reviewing findings from research groups, colour marketing, trade and retail exhibitions, and design influences from the worlds of fashion, technology, architecture, music, nature and popular culture.
+Originally founded in Sweden in 1646, AkzoNobel is the largest paint and coatings company in the world with operations in 80 countries and over 55,000 employees.